FragileTech/guide/guide/git_flow/how_to.md

 You have probably needed to switch branches while working on some feature of a project.
 Git does not allow you to checkout to another branch without committing the modified files.
-One can use `git stash` to temporarily shelve these changes, so you can freely move through the Git history, work on new features and, once you are done, come back and _unstash_ the modifications.
+One can use `git stash` to temporarily shelve these changes, so you can freely move through the Git history, work on new features and, once you have finished, come back and _unstash_ the modifications.
 This command becomes extremely useful when your code is not ready to be committed, but you need to switch to a different working environment.
 As mentioned, `git stash` saves your uncommitted changes for later use, allowing you to create new commits, modify new files or switch